dflick-pivotal/sentimentr-release/README.md

 product_version: 1.0.1.1
 - name: sentimentr
   version: 1.0.1.0

-- After you changed the Execute: createTileWithDevRelease.sh
+- Execute: createTileWithDevRelease.sh
 	- This creates a sentimentr.pivotal file
 - Before you import the file delete the sentimentr tile and hit apply changes in the ops manager
-	- The tile is not upgradable
+	- The tile is not upgradable - the product version number needs to be different when ever you import tile.

 # How to consume the service in own java applications
 The sentimentr-client project contains two sub projects (sentimentr-connector and sentimentr-ui).
 The sentimentr-connector sub project builds the 'sentimentr-connector.jar' required in sentimentr-ui and also in your own application.

 The sentimentr-ui project uses the sentimentr-connector dependency like this in the maven pom.xml